 Note: If you haven’t properly sealed your drive, do so.
 It’ll add years to its life.

-We proudly offer professional paving services to the following counties in Northern California: Shasta, Trinity, Humboldt, Tehama, Glenn, Butte, Lake, Del Norte, Mendocino, and Siskyiou Counties.Learn More
+We proudly offer professional paving services to the following counties in Northern California: Shasta, Trinity, Humboldt, Tehama, Glenn, Butte, Lake, Del Norte, Mendocino, Siskiyou, Sacramento, Sutter, Placer, and Yuba Counties.Learn More